 Supplemental Security Income Attorneys

-Supplemental Security Income (SSI) is a federal government program that pays out monthly benefits to the elderly and the disabled with limited income and financial resources.
+Title XVI Benefits are also known as Supplemental Security Income (SSI).
+This is a federal government program that pays out monthly benefits to the elderly and the disabled with limited income and financial resources.
 It is different from Social Security Disability Insurance (SSDI), which is available only to individuals who have worked enough to qualify (paid through payroll taxes).
 SSI can be collected by low-income individuals who have never worked before, and can be received in addition to SSDI.